City Guide · Last updated 2 June 2026

 Is Playa de Santa Barbara Good for Families?

 Yes.
-Playa de Santa Bárbara is the most popular urban beach in La Línea and probably the best choice for families with children.
+Playa de Santa Bárbara is the most popular urban beach in La Línea and a solid choice for families with children.

-It starts just east of the Gibraltar border crossing, which means it is literally the first beach you hit walking into Spain from Gibraltar.
-The beach runs alongside the airport runway fence, which is actually quite cool for kids because you can watch planes taking off and landing from the sand.
+It starts just east of the Gibraltar border crossing, making it the first beach you reach walking into Spain from Gibraltar.
+The beach runs alongside the airport runway fence, which children tend to find genuinely exciting as you can watch planes taking off and landing from the sand.

 Santa Bárbara has the most complete facilities of any beach in La Línea: